-Windows, External Doors and Joinery

-Repair Category 2
+Windows, External Doors and Joinery Repair Category 2

-Notes The windows are original.
+Notes The windows are of an older manufacture (circa 1994).
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
+Seals to the double-glazed skylight window at the landing have failed causing condensation between the panes.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/repair will be required as part of an ongoing maintenance programme.